saintmalik/blog.saintmalik.me/blog/2024-12-07-cloudflare-zero-trust-aws.md

 If you are done with the setup, you will be left with ``google_oauth_client_id`` and ``google_oauth_client_secret`` credentials.

-And as you know, you can't hardcode those values in your IaC code, hence the need to store it as a SecureString in AWS Parameter store or whatever alternative of AWS Parameter Store that you have on the Cloud Infra you are using.
+And as you know, you can't hardcode those values in your IaC code, so you need to store it as a SecureString in AWS Parameter store or whatever alternative of AWS Parameter Store that you have on the Cloud Infra you are using.

 Wrote a piece on <a href="https://blog.saintmalik.me/secrets-in-iac-terraform/" target="_blank">how to handle secrets in IaC</a>, you can check it out too.